pyload/pyload/docs/plugins/addon_plugin.rst

-.. _write_hooks:
+.. _write_addons:

-Hook - Do whatever you want
+Addon - Add new functionality
 =============================

 A Hook is a python file which is located at :file:`module/plugins/hooks`.